YDB cluster topology

 Note

-Node failure means both its total and partial unavailability, for example, failure of a single disk on a node.
+Server failure refers to both total and partial unavailability.
+For example, the failure of a single disk is also considered a server failure in this context.

 Mode Storage